-E-commerce has truly exploded in recent years, with trends seeming to indicate that more and more people are shopping primarily from the comfort of their own homes and that things are likely to continue moving in this direction.
+E-commerce has truly exploded in recent years, with trends indicating that more and more people are shopping primarily from the comfort of their homes and that things are likely to continue moving in this direction.

-WooCommerce is one of the premier and groundbreaking tools that open up the world of e-commerce to entrepreneurs worldwide, allowing them to manage their e-commerce stores straightforwardly and succinctly without having to learn advanced coding.
+WooCommerce is one of the premier and groundbreaking tools that open up the world of e-commerce to entrepreneurs worldwide, allowing them to manage their e-commerce stores straightforwardly and succinctly without learning advanced coding.

-WooCommerce is an open-source plug-in for the WordPress platform.
-It can be easily integrated into any WordPress site with just a few clicks and can serve as the basis for a thriving business.
+WooCommerce is an open-source plugin for the WordPress platform.
+It can be easily integrated into any WordPress site with just a few clicks and serve as the basis for a thriving business.

-In this article, we are going to look specifically at how to use product tags in WooCommerce, in addition to some reasons why you might want to.
+In this article, we will look specifically at how to use product tags in WooCommerce and some reasons you might want to.

 How to Create and Assign Product Tags in WooCommerce

-Creating product tags in WooCommerce is a very straightforward process, and there are a couple of different ways of going about it.
+Creating product tags in WooCommerce is very straightforward, and there are a couple of different ways of going about it.

-2. You can also view, add, and manage all of your tags by clicking on the “tags” sidebar under the “products” section of your WordPress admin area.
-Each time you add a new product to your store, you can then assign the appropriate existing tags to it, or you can create all-new tags, depending on what works best.
+2. You can also view, add, and manage your tags by clicking on the “tags” sidebar under the “products” section of your WordPress admin area.
+Each time you add a new product to your store, you can assign the appropriate existing tags to it or create all-new tags, depending on what works best.